 Ask your doctor if a prescription medication can help you lose weight.
 Keep in mind that these medications aren’t right for everyone.
 Some of them carry harsh side effects.
 Also, you’ll need to keep up with the diet and exercise changes above.

 - bupropion and naltrexone (Contrave)

 - phentermine and topiramate (Qsymia)

-Weight loss surgery, often called bariatric surgery or gastric bypass, involves making your stomach smaller.
+Weight loss surgery, often called bariatric surgery, involves making your stomach smaller.

 During the surgery, a surgeon will cut across the top of your stomach and seal it off from the rest of your stomach to create a small pouch.
 This pouch can hold only about an ounce of food.
 Your small intestine is connected directly to the pouch.

 Bariatric surgery isn’t for everyone and comes with risks.
 You’ll also have to meet certain eligibility requirements.
 To be eligible for surgery, you must:

-- commitment to a special diet before and after the surgery
+- make a commitment to a special diet before and after the surgery

 Any diet that promises a “quick fix” in a short amount of time likely won’t be what you need to manage obesity.
 In fact, these types of diets can make things worse.